 Furthermore, in response to the increasing emphasis on international human rights issues in recent years, when purchasing materials, parts, or products containing metal components, suppliers are required to thoroughly investigate compliance with "conflict-free metals" to ensure that purchased raw materials are obtained through legal channels.
 We ensure that the working environment is safe, employees' rights are protected and respected, pollution prevention is implemented in processes and products, and social responsibilities are fulfilled.

-To ensure legal waste management practices, annual on-site audits are performed for all waste disposal providers to verify their proper handling of the waste entrusted to them.
+To ensure legal waste management practices, annual on-site audits are performed for all waste disposal providers to verify their proper handling of the waste entrusted to them.Wafer Works is committed to refining and implementing its supply chain management policies.
+Looking ahead, the company will continue to collaborate closely with its suppliers to promote sustainable development strategies and further optimize existing supply chain management practices.

-Vision of Supplier Management
+Supplier Management Vision

-Wafer Works envisions strengthening product quality through collaboration with suppliers, balancing the effectiveness of supplier management and quality costs, and thereby enhancing customer service efficiency and satisfaction.
-This aims to build a win-win partnership within the supply chain with customers and suppliers.Supplier management follows a process of retaining high-performing suppliers and phasing out underperformers.
-After a supplier is approved, a cross-functional team comprising engineering, procurement, and quality assurance departments conducts annual evaluations based on document submissions, material quality, lead time control, and overall performance.According to the internal supplier audit plan, once any instability is detected, the supplier will be urged to initiate continuous improvement.
+Supplier management follows a process of retaining high-performing suppliers and phasing out underperformers.
+After a supplier is approved, a cross-functional team comprising engineering, procurement, and quality assurance departments conducts annual evaluations based on document submissions, material quality, lead time control, and overall performance.
+According to the internal supplier audit plan, once any instability is detected, the supplier will be urged to initiate continuous improvement.

 Supplier Evaluation and Audit

 According to the "Qualified Supplier Evaluation and Assessment Regulations," Wafer Works conducts assessments of suppliers in terms of quality, delivery, pricing, cooperation, and sustainability every six months.
 Additionally, annual supplier audits are carried out to ensure that supplier performance meets the required standards.
-In the 2023 annual supplier evaluation, a total of 105 critical and important material suppliers were evaluated.
+In the 2024 annual supplier evaluation, a total of 103 critical and important material suppliers were evaluated.

-The results showed that 97% of the suppliers were graded B or above, matching expectations.
-Suppliers who fell short of the target were required to implement continuous improvement activities, with their progress monitored, and were included in the next year's audit plan.
-In 2022, seven suppliers were listed for improvement tracking and all completed verification audits in 2023, meeting expectations.
-For the first half of 2023, three suppliers were rated below B, mainly due to quality issues.
+verification audits in 2024, meeting expectations.
+For the first half of 2024, three suppliers were rated below B, mainly due to quality issues.
 They were requested to peruse and sign the assessment report and provide improvement plans, with follow-up reviews completed by the Quality Assurance department in October 2023.
-In the second half of 2023, no suppliers received a grade below B, reaching the set target.
+In the second half of 2024, no suppliers received a grade below B, reaching the set target.

 Green Product

-Wafer Works consistently promotes green procurement, mandating suppliers of raw materials and packaging materials to provide certificates guaranteeing that their products do not contain hazardous substances.
+Wafer Works consistently promotes green procurement, mandating suppliers of raw materials and packaging materials to provide certificates guaranteeing that their products do not contain environmentally harmful substances.
 Additionally, they are requested to provide test reports to ensure compliance with customer requirements and relevant regulations, as well as to confirm that materials from conflict areas are not used.
 Suppliers of raw materials and packaging materials are also obligated to provide commitments pledging not to use any materials from conflict areas.
-Wafer Works has drawn up the "Green Product-Related Substance Management Procedure," which cover supplier management, raw materials, packaging material inspection, product verification, internal audits, and customer inquiries.
-Regarding regulations or directives governing hazardous substances, such as RoHS 2.0 and SONY SS-00259, which customers are concerned about, the official instructions are disseminated to company employees through the Knowledge Management System (KMS).
+Wafer Works has drawn up the "Green Product-Related Substance Management Guidelines," which cover supplier management, raw materials, packaging material inspection, product verification, internal audits, and customer inquiries.
+Regarding regulations or directives governing harmful substances, such as RoHS and SONY SS-00259, which customers are concerned about, the official instructions are disseminated to company employees through the Knowledge Management System (KMS).

-Wafer Works undertakes product compliance assessments in accordance with regulations or directives to ensure that all relevant substances are regulated and compliant with RoHS 2.0, REACH/SVHC, and customer requirements.
+Wafer Works undertakes product compliance assessments in accordance with regulations or directives to ensure that all relevant substances are regulated and compliant with RoHS , REACH/SVHC, and customer requirements.
 This effort aims to meet the standards for green products and minimize the impact of products on the natural environment.

 Green Procurement

 Using products with environmental labels can reduce resource consumption, minimize environmental pollution, and lessen the impact on the planet.
 As a responsible global citizen, Wafer Works actively advocates for the procurement of green products to fulfill its corporate social responsibility, preserve the Earth's environment, and enforce green product policies.
-Furthermore, material suppliers are required to submit inspection reports batch by batch or on a periodic basis to prove compliance with diverse international environmental regulations on prohibited and restricted substances and to fulfill customer requirements, thereby endorsing the principles and dedication of green supply chain management.

 Conflict Minerals